craigbuckler/pixdb/README.md

 ### .name

-Returns the database name string (or `null` if the database is dropped).
+Returns the database name string (or `null` if the database has been dropped).

 ### .version

-Returns the database version number (or `null` if the database is dropped).
+Returns the database version number (or `null` if the database has been dropped).

 ### .add( paramObject )